csiro-data-school/regex/_episodes/01-intro.md

-Heres an example.
+Here's an example.
 We have a list of files in folders, each representing a sample/replicate in an experiment, with some sample details incorporated into the file names.
-We wish to transform this into a table, listing samples, sample information, and file details.
+We wish to automatically transform this into a table, listing samples, sample information, and file details.

 <img src="{{ page.root }}/fig/regexDemo1.png" alt="Regex demo1" />